fredhicks/Blades-in-the-Dark/README.md

 ## Changelog

 ### 1.9
-* Clock sides are now clickable
+* Clock segments are now clickable
 * Moved the healing clock to the other column of the harm/armor/coin container

 ### 1.8